Augani/Augani/README.md

 </h1>

 <p align='center'>
-  A fullstack and mobile developer in Ghana.
+  A fullstack web and mobile developer in Ghana.
 </p>